AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/grouping-calculation-between-two-fields-aggregated-in-grouping.md

 product-area: reporting;projects
 keywords: calculated,aggregates,advanced,views
 navigation-topic: custom-view-filter-and-grouping-samples
-title: Grouping: display the result of aggregating multiple calculated values in a grouping
+title: "Grouping: display the result of aggregating multiple calculated values in a grouping"
 description: You can use text mode in a column to display a calculation between two fields in the view of a report or list.
 Each line displays the calculation for each object in the report or list.
 ---